zw-normal/pycallgraph/README.md

 # pyCallGraph

 The project uses Python ast module and simple algorithm (but effective) to generate static call graph of Python code.
 Basically it uses source code information (source file name, line no and col offset) when deciding function definition, but on the calling side, it only consider function names and the number of arguments when adding graph edges.
-Because nature of this comparison, this tool may **add extra (wrong) calling edges** for a function with common name (e.g. `save`, `load` etc.) in the graph, although considering arguments can alleviate this issue.
-It works well with functions that has more specific name (e.g. `load_plugins` etc.).
+The graph stop at nodes when multiple function definitions can match the calling.

 The code and dependencies can be easily adjusted to work with both Python 2.7 or Python 3, but make sure to pickup the Python version matching source code (e.g. do not use Python 2 ast to analyse Python 3, or vise verse.)